supertuxkart/stk-website/wiki/FAQ.md

 For more details, please see the [changelog](https://github.com/supertuxkart/stk-code/blob/master/CHANGELOG.md), the [blog posts](https://blog.supertuxkart.net) or the list of resolved issues on STK's GitHub.

+In August 2025 the SuperTuxKart Evolution project was started.

 {% end_liquid %}

 {% start_liquid qa %}